spray/spray/docs/documentation/spray-routing/key-concepts/rejections.rst

 Rejection Cancellation
 ----------------------

-As you can see from its definition above the ``RejectionHandler`` handles not single rejections, but a whole lists of them.
-This is because some route structure produce several "reasons", why a request could not be handled.
+As you can see from its definition above the ``RejectionHandler`` handles not single rejections but a whole list of them.
+This is because some route structure produce several "reasons" why a request could not be handled.

 Take this route structure for example: